-Welcome to one of Kitchen Parade's most popular recipes, a favorite recipe among Weight Watchers (zero points) and taste watchers (for bright flavor).
+Welcome to one of Kitchen Parade's most popular recipes, a favorite recipe among Weight Watchers (no points!) and taste watchers (for bright flavor!).
 No mayonnaise.

 Who’s the most influential chef in America?
 Emeril might come to mind, given the number of BAM! slots he holds on the Food Network.
 Julia Child, perhaps?